Let’s Talk About Celebrity Imposters

 Country Fans Who’ve Been Scammed

 Within recent years, reports of country fans being scammed by social media imposters seem to pop up a lot more frequently than they should.
-Last year, a Kid Rock fan sent $600 and copies of his and his wife’s drivers licenses to a Kid Rock imposter who promised to get them concert tickets.
+In 2017, a Kid Rock fan sent $600 and copies of his and his wife’s drivers licenses to a Kid Rock imposter who promised to get them concert tickets.

-Also last year, Toby Keith‘s team had to warn fans about an imposter asking people for money to join a new fan club.
+Also in 2017, Toby Keith‘s team had to warn fans about an imposter asking people for money to join a new fan club.
 One bold (and rather foolish) Kix Brooks imposter actually messaged Kix’s wife asking if she was single and wanting to set up a date with her.